 As we remarked in a related article, Mexico is one of the world’s most ecologically-diverse territories and, through this, home to many species of colorful flora, as well as fauna, insects, and arachnids.

-The likelihood of encountering a creature that is potentially harmful to humans is very low when you’re visiting Mexico, but if you’re here for longer periods, or have made Mexico your home, it’s inevitable that sooner or later, you’ll encounter an insect or arachnid that could be potential health hazard.
+The likelihood of encountering a creature that is potentially harmful to humans is very low when you’re visiting Mexico, but if you’re here for longer periods, or have made Mexico your home, it’s inevitable that sooner or later, you’ll encounter an insect or arachnid that could be a potential health hazard.

 An enormous variety of spiders make their home here, most of which pose a low risk to humans—with three exceptions.

-The Brown Recluse: Also known as the ‘fiddle back’ or ‘violin’ spider, this arachnid is traditionally native to the south-eastern United States, but due to its adaptability and capability of going weeks or months without food, the species has migrated south: as stowaways in chattels of people traveling to or moving to Mexico.
+Also known as the ‘fiddle back’ or ‘violin’ spider, this arachnid is traditionally native to the south-eastern United States, but due to its adaptability and capability of going weeks or months without food, the species has migrated south: as stowaways in personal goods of people traveling to or moving to Mexico.
 As a result, the Brown Recluse has been sighted across the country in recent years with bites reported.
 It’s worth getting acquainted with this spider, as its potentially-deadly hematologic venom has no antidote; effects of bites vary widely and fatalities associated with the bite are usually among the infirm, very young, or old.
 Bites may bring about severe ulcers and can leave scarring around the bite area—that might require specialized surgery.
 Like the Black Widow, the Brown Recluse likes dry, cool and dark spaces to dwell in, and like the Widows they are not aggressive but will defend their nests and may bite if startled.

-The Hobo Spider: The least harmful of the three, the Hobo Spider’s toxicity to humans is debated; and some argue that bites from Brown Recluses are sometimes attributed to Hobo spiders (they look similar but have distinct features).
-Like the Brown Recluse, bites can cause a range of uncomfortable side-effects including severe headaches, and in rare cases an allergic reaction to the bite can be fatal.
+The least harmful of the three, the Hobo Spider’s toxicity to humans is debated; and some argue that bites from Brown Recluses are sometimes attributed to Hobo spiders (they look similar but have distinct features).
+Like the Brown Recluse, bites can cause a range of uncomfortable side-effects including severe headaches, and in rare cases an allergic reaction to the bite might be fatal.
 Scarring may be experienced around the bite area, but healthy humans are very unlikely to feel any severe effects or die from a Hobo spider bite.
 These spiders like damp, cool dwelling spaces, and tend to nest under moist wood piles and other crevices offering some humidity.
-The Hobo is considered an aggressive spider, but like the others mentioned here, the spider will usually leave humans alone unless it feels threatened.
+The Hobo is considered an aggressive spider, but like the others mentioned here, it will usually leave humans alone unless it feels threatened.

-Tips for living among arachnids
+Tips for living among arachnids in Mexico

 Taking a few precautions and being mindful of your environment can mitigate the risk of being bitten by a spiders.
 (And getting stung by a scorpion.)

-Bites: Spider bites may be painful and cause a range of side-effects depending on the person’s age, state of health, and allergies, but spider bites, like scorpion stings in Mexico, are rarely fatal: young children, the infirm, and older people tend to be more prone to the potential severe effects, as well as those who are (knowing or otherwise) allergic to the venom.
+Spider bites may be painful and cause a range of side-effects depending on the person’s age, state of health, and allergies; but spider bites, like scorpion stings in Mexico, are rarely fatal: young children, the infirm, and older people tend to be more prone to the potential severe effects, as well as those who are (knowing or otherwise) allergic to the venom.
 Healthy people with a strong constitution are unlikely to die from spider bites in Mexico.

-Watch yourself: Be mindful of where you put your hands generally, and where you step—especially if you’re walking barefoot or using open shoes or sandals.
+Be mindful of where you put your hands generally, and where you step—especially if you’re walking barefoot or using open shoes or sandals.

-Rural and remote areas: The more rural your environment is, the more likely you are to come across arachnids in Mexico.
+The more rural your environment is, the more likely you are to come across arachnids in Mexico.
 Gardens in country houses (and garden ornaments and outdoor furniture), wood piles, rocks piles, crevasses, window ledges, and the underside of outdoor staircases are among spiders’ preferred dwelling spaces.

-Protecting your bed: In rural areas, where wildlife is far more prevalent, you might consider buying a net to cover your beds: they’re an inexpensive and effective means of defense against mosquitoes and creepy crawlies.
+In rural areas, where wildlife is far more prevalent, you might consider buying a net to cover your beds: they’re an inexpensive and effective means of defense against mosquitoes and creepy crawlies.
 Spiders and scorpions crawl along ceilings and sometimes they inadvertently fall off—and if this happens over your bed, you may get bitten or stung.
 A bed netting will protect you from mosquito bites as well prevent potentially-venomous spiders and scorpions from making an unhappy landing on your resting space.

 Mexico in your inbox